Valencia Regional Exhibition

 The fair was organised by the Commercial Athenaeum of Valencia, and ran from 22 May to 22 December 1909.

 Legacy

 The Valencian anthem, Himne de l'Exposició, was composed for the exhibition.

 Architecture

 The reinforced concrete Bridge of the Exposición Regional Valenciana 1909 was built, and remained until destroyed by a flood in 1957.

 Three buildings were decided in advance of the fair to be retained: the Municipal Palace; the Nursing Home and the Industry Palace.

 The municipal palace was designed by Francisco Mora Berenguer and built in 70 days.

+Buildings of the exhibit include the Palacio de la Exposición de Valencia, Silo de la Lactancia, Palace of Industry, Light fountain of the Exposición Regional Valenciana, and the Bridge of the Exposición Regional Valenciana 1909.